Divorce

 Divorce attorneys charging on the lower end may not be as well-versed in Virginia family law and spend more time researching, driving up the hours needed to work on your case.
 Less experience can also equate to not having a strong “know-how” regarding the Virginia legal process and courts.

-What Are the Benefits of Hiring a Divorce Lawyer in Virginia?
+What Are the Benefits of Hiring a Virginia Divorce Lawyer?

-Technically, you can represent yourself in court, but this is seldom a good idea, especially if there are child custody disputes or you and your spouse are having disagreements over splitting joint assets.
+Technically, you can represent yourself in court, but this is seldom a good idea, especially if there are child custody disputes or you and your spouse disagree over splitting joint assets.
 People representing themselves often come out on the losing end of the final divorce decree because they lack the knowledge and experience of the legal system.
 Benefits of hiring a Virginia divorce lawyer include:

-• Objective advice that is not driven by emotion, but by their knowledge of the law and how to best approach your individual situation.
+• Providing objective advice that is not driven by their knowledge of the law and how to best approach your individual situation, not their emotion

-Furthermore, if your spouse has a divorce lawyer, you do not want to go it alone without legal representation.
+Furthermore, if your spouse has a divorce lawyer with years of experience, you do not want to go without legal representation.
 You will want someone with an equivalent or better experience to serve as your advocate so you do not inadvertently agree to something you do not want.

 If you are facing separation and divorce, contact our office today or schedule a call with one of our client services coordinators.